 We had a November the Fifth, high up on a hill in the park with the A2 sweeping its lights, fireworks cracking all around, the lights of gravesend, it felt epic.
 The yurts pitched up in the sea of what looked like volcanic mud all around, (weeds killed to make way for grass).
 We screened, by pedal power, The Moon and the Sledgehammer by Philip Trevelyan, had a bon fire in a wheel hub, followed the magnificent Puffs of Smoke punctuating the eerie cycle tracks and bmx circuit.
 The bearpit bikes came out again, circling aimlessly in the fog.
 I travelled to a real volcano to film the following day on Lanzarote.

-I have had plans for a roadside pianola, protest songs, a woman from Holland called Leander in a bear costume setting up house in the park, a bushcraft fire lighting contest, a really long fusewire burning down the side of the motorway (we tried it but it was too damp), a line of Kelly kettles smoking offering tea, unfit parents cycling on fitness bikes set around the playground, as there’s no liberty in looking after kids… but it became clear that the difficulty of doing anything in public space was so great and bureaucratic that it might be relevant to retreat to the virtual world, soon to be more omnipresent than “offline activity” (life i guess) ?
-In a meeting, more like a fruitful conversation, in Whitstable, the notion of a computer game on a phone came up again.
-I am fascinated by how smartphones occupy and provide mini spaces of time in the daily whirl.
+I have had plans for a roadside pianola, protest songs, a woman from Holland called Leander in a bear costume setting up house in the park, a bushcraft fire lighting contest, a really long fusewire burning down the side of the motorway (we tried it but it was too damp), a line of Kelly kettles smoking offering tea, unfit parents cycling on fitness bikes set around the playground, as there’s no liberty in looking after kids… but it became clear that the difficulty of doing anything in public space was so bureaucratic that it might be relevant to retreat to the virtual world, soon to be more omnipresent than “offline activity” (life i guess) ?
+During a fruitful conversation, in Whitstable, the notion of a computer game on a phone came up again.
+I was fascinated by how smartphones occupy and provide mini spaces of time in the daily whirl.